Skip to main content Skip to main navigation

 Records, 2003-2009, inclusive

 Contains files of the UFPJ steering committee meetings from July 2006 to January 2009, including minutes and reports, fundraising and planning materials.
-Also contains files from events, campaigns, and rallies hosted by the UFPJ, including the June 23, 2003 anti-George W. Bush demonstration, the October 25, 2003 anti-occupation rally, the anti-war rally on March 20, 2004, Democratic National Convention rallies in 2004 in Boston, rallies during the Republican National Convention (RNC) in 2004 in New York City, the Defend the Right to Free Assembly campaign and the conflict with Parks Department for permits to protest in 2004, the Turn Up the Heat Action Plan in 2004, the June 4, 2005 Northeast Peace and Justice Action Conference at Sage College in Albany, and the March on Wasington in September 2005.
-These records include leaflets, logistics, planning materials, phonebanking instructions, permits, posters, press notices, sales plans, use authorizations, and other material related to the events and campaigns.
+Also contains files from events, campaigns, and rallies hosted by the UFPJ, including the anti-George W. Bush demonstration (June 23, 2003); anti-occupation rally (October 25, 2003); anti-war rally (March 20, 2004); Democratic National Convention rallies in Boston (2004); rallies during the Republican National Convention (RNC) in New York City (2004); Defend the Right to Free Assembly campaign and the conflict with Parks Department for permits to protest (2004); Turn Up the Heat Action Plan (2004); Northeast Peace and Justice Action Conference at Sage College (June 4, 2005); and March on Wasington (September 2005).

 Box: 9 (Material Type: Mixed Materials)